Data Platform — Centralized ETL Infrastructure

 What Was Built

-The Problem
+The Challenge

-The data engineering team ingests event and ticketing data from over a dozen third-party APIs — each one a separate Python ETL pipeline.
-When I joined, these pipelines were running in an ad hoc state: some deployed manually, others using copy-pasted CI/CD workflows that differed in subtle ways, with credentials hardcoded in task definition JSON files and no consistent infrastructure pattern across them.
+Beyond the runtime limitations, the deployment state was fragmented: some pipelines deployed manually, others used copy-pasted CI/CD workflows that had diverged in subtle ways, with credentials hardcoded in task definition JSON files and no consistent infrastructure pattern across them.

 Design: Three Layers